 - If you're out of regular sugar, you can use brown sugar instead.

 - The best way to enjoy this blueberry peach cobbler is with a scoop of vanilla ice cream on top.
-However, it's also fabulous with a light whipped cream.
+However, it's also fabulous with a whipped cream.

 - Run out of nutmeg?
 Add a pinch of cinnamon instead.
 It won't taste exactly the same, but it will still be delicious.